wp-plugins/alpine-photo-tile-for-instagram/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Stylish and compact plugin for displaying Instagram images in a sidebar, post, or page.
+Simple, stylish and compact plugin for displaying Instagram photos in a sidebar, post, or page.

 == Description ==
 Retrieve photos from a particular Instagram user or tag and display them on your WordPress site using the Alpine PhotoTile for Instagram.